-Applications are open for well known KAAD Scholarships for students of developing countries.
-Each year, these scholarships are awarded to students for pursuing master’s degree, PhD or for a post-doctoral research project (2-6 months for established university lecturers) at a German university.
+Applications are open for well known KAAD Scholarships available for students of developing countries.
+These scholarships are awarded to students for pursuing master’s degree, PhD or for a postdoctoral research project (2-6 months for established university lecturers) at a German university.
 There is no specific subject-preference.
 Applicants have to request through filling a questionnaire and sending it to the KAAD offices for applying to these scholarships.

-Course Level: These scholarships are for pursuing master’s degree or a PhD at a German university or do a post-doctoral research project (2-6 months for established university lecturers) at a German university.
+Course Level: Scholarships are available for pursuing master’s degree or a PhD at a German university or do a postdoctoral research project (2-6 months for established university lecturers) at a German university.

 Scholarship Provider: KAAD